Xilin-Jiang/Xilin-Jiang.github.io/_pages/about.md

 My research is funded by a Wellcome Early-Career award (PI).
 I have a primary affiliation at Cambridge University and a secondary affiliation at Harvard School of Public Health.
 My research program is sponsored by Professor [Mike Inouye](https://www.inouyelab.org/home/people) and Professor [John Danesh](https://www.phpc.cam.ac.uk/people/ceu-group/ceu-senior-academic-staff/professor-john-danesh/) at Cambridge University, and Professor [Alkes Price](https://www.hsph.harvard.edu/alkes-price/) at Harvard School of Pulic health.
 Previously I held a one-year transition British Heart Foundation career development fellowship (2022-2023).
 I got my DPhil in Genomic Medicine and Statistics from Oxford University, funded by a Rhodes Scholarship and a Wellcome Trust studentship.
 I received a BSc from Fudan University with an overall top GPA.
 I have experience in other computational biology topics, including infectious diseases (as a consultant to the Gates Foundation and China CDC on COVID response) and computational neuroscience (as undergraduate researchers with Professor [Thomas Yeo](https://sites.google.com/view/yeolab/thomas) and Professor [David Heeger](http://www.cns.nyu.edu/~david/)).

 During my PhD study, I enjoyed Oxford life through many (perhaps too many) events.
 I delivered the [scholar address](https://www.youtube.com/watch?v=1zVKDZMq66A&t=536s) (name for a student speech delivered at the scholarship graduating ceremony) for the Rhodes scholar class of 2017; I organised two [Rhodes China Trips](https://www.rhodeshouse.ox.ac.uk/news-events/latest-news/news/2019/april/cherry-blossoms-cultural-exchange-rhodes-trust-china-trip-2019/).
-<iframe width="420" height="315" src="https://www.youtube.com/watch?v=1zVKDZMq66A&t=536s" frameborder="0" allowfullscreen></iframe>

 I raced middle distance for my undergraduate college and tried triathlons at Oxford.
 I am currently training for a 15:XX 5k, with a personal best of 16:21.
 Beside all this, I am an avid cook and enjoy sharing a table of good food (sometimes with a glass of wine) with family and friends.

-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.